/

 Why Mental Health Disorders Often Coexist with Substance Abuse

-How CBT Works for Treating Co-Occurring Disorder
+How CBT Works for Treating Co-Occurring Disorders

 Integrating CBT into Comprehensive Treatment Programs